Marriage officiant: United States

-In the United States, Canada and many other countries, marriages are legally performed by a member of the clergy, a public official (e.g.a judge), or where authorised, by a civil celebrant (e.g. New Jersey).
+In the United States, Canada and many other countries, marriages are legally performed by a member of the clergy, a public official (e.g. a judge), or where authorised, by a civil celebrant (e.g. New Jersey).
 Some celebrants perform same-sex weddings and commitment ceremonies.

 Laws in each state of the United States vary about who has the ability to perform wedding ceremonies, but celebrants or officiants are usually categorized as "clergy" and have the same rights and responsibilities as ordained clergy.
 There is some controversy over whether these laws promote religious privilege that is incompatible with the United States Constitution.

 Scotland

-In Scotland, since a June 2005 ruling by the Registrar General, humanist weddings are now legal, thanks to a campaign by the Humanist Society Scotland.
-Currently quality marriages of meaning and substance, with significant creative input by the couple are performed by Scottish Registrars - similar to that which Civil Celebrants perform elsewhere.

-Scotland is the only part of the United Kingdom where Humanist weddings are recognised as legal by the state and is only one of eight countries in the world where Humanist weddings are legally recognised, the others as of 2017 are: Australia, Canada, Iceland, Ireland, New Zealand, Norway and some states of the United States of America.
+In Scotland, since a June 2005 ruling by the registrar general, humanist weddings are now legal, owing to a campaign by the Humanist Society Scotland.
+Currently quality marriages of meaning and substance, with significant creative input by the couple are performed by Scottish registrars—similar to that which civil celebrants perform elsewhere.
+Scotland is the only part of the United Kingdom where humanist weddings are recognised as legal by the state and is only one of eight countries in the world where humanist weddings are legally recognised, the others as of 2017 are: Australia, Canada, Iceland, Ireland, New Zealand, Norway and some states of the United States of America.

 Australia

-In Australia, Celebrants have a slightly different role, as regulated by national law.
+In Australia, celebrants have a slightly different role, as regulated by national law.